Model code and data policy

 Every paper must include a section at the end of the paper before the "Acknowledgements" entitled "Code and data availability".

-Code and data access must be provided at the time that the discussion paper is submitted.
+Code and data access must be provided at the time that the preprint is submitted.
 Embargoes, whether pending acceptance or for a defined period, are not acceptable.

 The code and data associated with a paper which are subject to the above requirements include, depending on the paper type, the following: